 - Engaged more than 100,000 people in 16 states and the UK through Make an Impact, a program that helps businesses empower employees and communities to save energy and money.

-- Appeared frequently in major media, including The Washington Post, The New York Times, USA Today, The Wall Street Journal, the Financial Times, Time, Newsweek, Politico, ABC, CBS, NBC, CNN, and National Public Radio.
+- Appeared frequently in major media, including The Washington Post, The New York Times, USA Today, The Wall Street Journal, the Financial Times, Politico, ABC, CBS, NBC, BBC, CNN, and National Public Radio.

 - Established a strong social media presence through the Climate Compass blog, Facebook, and Twitter.